 I have over twenty years experience working in education technology and interoperability standards, with a specific focus on open education.
-I currently work for as Senior Service Manager – Learning Technology within Education Design and Engagement at the University of Edinburgh, where I support the OER Service and Academic Blogging Service.
+I currently work as a Service Manager – Learning Technology within Education Design and Engagement at the University of Edinburgh, where I support the OER Service and Academic Blogging Service.
 I am a Trustee of both Wikipedia UK and the Association for Learning Technology, and a Certified Member of ALT (CMALT).
 I am also an active member of the #femedtech network, and was instrumental in creating femedtech.net.
 For many years I worked as Assistant Director of the Centre for Education Technology, Interoperability and Standards (CETIS), and in 2015 became a founding partner of CETIS LLP.

-My main areas of expertise include digital infrastructure for open educational resources, open education policy, open licences, technologies for supporting the management and distribution of educational content and multimedia, metadata, vocabularies, and digital repositories.
+My main areas of expertise include digital infrastructure for open educational resources, open education policy, open licences, technologies for supporting the management and distribution of educational content and multimedia, professional blogging, metadata, vocabularies, and digital repositories.
 I’m an experienced project manager and in the past I have been responsible for coordinating and delivering technical support for a wide range of national programmes including the UKOER programme.

-My current areas of interest and activity include strategies for embedding and supporting open education and OER within the institution, and open education policy for Scotland, and issues relating to digital labour.
+My current areas of interest and activity include strategies for embedding and supporting open education and OER within the institution, open education policy for Scotland, and issues relating to digital labour.
 I am also a passionate advocate for knowledge equity.
 I lead the Open Scotland initiative, and I am a member of the Advisory Group of the Open Knowledge Open Education Working Group.
 Together with Melissa Highton I co-chaired the OER16 Open Culture Conference at the University of Edinburgh.